 Some people use a cleaning agent with their ultrasonic cleaners, but even just clean water works really well.

-You can fill the tank up with water than place your resin print in a plastic cup or Tupperware filled with either IPA or acetone.
+You can fill the tank up with water than place your resin print in a plastic zip-lock bag or Tupperware filled with either IPA or acetone.
 This makes it a lot easier to change the liquid once it gets polluted with resin.

 Uncured resin mixed with IPA can be pretty dangerous if care is not taken, and can even carry resin through the air which can affect your lungs, so make sure to wear a mask.

 Here’s a really cool video of a large-scale ultrasonic cleaner at work!